 Despite knowing about the previous information, determining whether an exception applies to you can be tricky.
 You could talk to a local personal injury attorney to learn more about tolling limitations.

-How Filing a Truck Accident Claim Is Different from Filing a Lawsuit
+How Filing a Truck Accident Claim is Different From Filing a Lawsuit

 Start as Soon as Possible on Your Truck Accident Case

 If you are wondering how long you have to file a lawsuit after a truck accident, a Fort Lauderdale personal injury lawyer from the Law Offices of Anidjar & Levine can answer this question and more.
-Be sure to protect your rights to seek compensation from negligent parties.
-Contact us today by calling 1-800-747-3733 and scheduling a free consultation.